automatika-robotics/embodied-agents-tutorial/README.md

 Go to `http://localhost:5001` on your browser to access the UI.

-## Recipe 3 - Routing Inputs:
+## Recipe 3 - Making the agent smarter with routing:

+In this recipe we will route the input between two components.
 First we will turn on the webcam similar to the previous recipes.

 ```shell
 docker exec -it ea_tutorial bash